yitmeng00/my-tasks-to-do-app/README.md

 This app includes the following features:

-- Add new To-Do to your To-Do List
+- Add new To-Do to your todo list
-- Mark To-Do as Complete
+- Mark To-Do as complete
-- Edit To-Do Description
+- Edit To-Do description
-- Delete To-Do from your list
+- Delete To-Do from your todo list

 ## Technologies Used